cloud-gov/federalist.18f.gov/pages/documentation/forms.md

 ## A note about form services
 Federalist pages are static websites.
 This means that while you can add a form to your site, there is no mechanism to handle the form submission to store and see the results.
 You’ll need to use a separate form service to use a digital form on your agency’s site.
-You should check with your agency's Office of Chief Information Officer for what services are licensed and approved for your use.
+Federalist identified a list of service providers and setup instructions, through research funded by [GSA's 10x program](https://10x.gsa.gov/).
+This list is not shared on this public government site to comply with federal laws, which prohibit federal agencies from giving the appearance of endorsement of particular vendors.
+Neither Federalist nor GSA promote any particular form service.
+You should check with your agency's Office of Chief Information for what services are licensed and approved for your use.

 ## Form requirements
 Several requirements may apply to your agency's digital form, whether posting to Federalist or another site.